serge-m/serge-m.github.io/content/2017/05/combine-images-to-pdf.md

+---
 Title: Combine images to PDF in linux
 Author: SergeM
 Date: 2017-05-03 07:11:00
 Slug: combine-images-to-pdf
+aliases: [/combine-images-to-pdf.html]
-Tags: linux, imagemagick, useful, images
+Tags: [ linux, imagemagick, useful, images]
+---

 Using `convert` utility we can join multiple image files (png, jpeg, pdf) into one pdf.